rborder/website/index.md

 ## Introductions

 My name is Richard.
-I'm a graduate student at the University of Colorado Boulder.
-I'm pursuing a PhD in behavioral genetics and an MS in applied math.
+I'm a PhD candidate in behavioral genetics and an MS student in applied math at the University of Colorado Boulder.

 I'm interested in statistics, statistical genetics, measurement, and metascience.

 I also like rock climbing and my dog Buckminster.
 Dogs > humans.
 Linux user.
-Cynic.
+Cynical idealist.